 - Cut off any flower shoots that emerge in spring.
 These may decrease bulb size.

-Garlic has very few problems with pests in the garden (in fact, its a natural pest repellent!), and also very few problems with the diseases that plague other veggies.
-White Rot is one concern, but you should also keep an eye out for the same pests that plague onions.
+Garlic has very few problems with pests in the garden (in fact, its a natural pest repellent), and also very few problems with the diseases that plague other veggies.
+White rot is one concern, but you should also keep an eye out for the same pests that plague onions.

 - White Rot is a fungus that may attack garlic in cool weather.
 Not much can be done to control or prevent that problem except rotating your crops and cleaning up the area after harvesting.
 The spores can live in the soil for many years.
 The fungus affects the base of the leaves and roots.

 - The flavor will increase as the bulbs are dried.
 Properly stored, garlic should last until the next crop is harvested the following summer.